hpc-carpentry/hpc-carpentry.github.io/_posts/2024/08/2024-08-13-llnl-workshop-blog-post.md

 It was immensely rewarding to see all this material come together in one place, and I think we served our learners pretty well, and learned a few lessons relevant to future workshops.
+Traveling to teach in person, while not without hiccups, was extremely worthwhile.

 ### Workshop Structure

 Each workshop ran over two days.
-On the first day, we did the [Unix Shell intro][shell] lesson from Software Carpentry in the morning, and our own [HPC Intro][hpcc] lesson in the afternoon.
+On the first day, we did the [Unix Shell intro][shell] lesson from Software Carpentry in the morning, and our own [HPC Intro][intro] lesson in the afternoon.
 On the second day, we did a variant of the [workflow lesson][work], adapted for the Maestro workflow tool (rather than Snakemake), because it is developed and widely used at LLNL.

 The instructor team consisted of Andrew Reid and Trevor Keller from the HPC Carpentry steering committee, and Jane Herriman from LLNL, along with helpers from the LLNL community.

+While split-terminal tools exist, we used vanilla [tmux][tmux] with two terminals attached to the same session.
+This allowed the instructors to type on their own laptop, with the lesson webpage alongside, while learners followed along on the enhanced terminal displayed at the front of the room.
+Note: to "scroll up" in `tmux`, press <kbd>Ctrl</kbd>+<kbd>b</kbd>, <kbd>[</kbd>, then arrow-key around.

 #### Maestro